erashish41/react-vite-practice/01_react_vite/src/source.md

          }
 - when we create map method dont describe it there, always describe in other different component

-f.
+c.
 Props(properties)
 - in react props are used to transfer data from parent to child component and vice versa
 - Porps are immutable, child compnent cant modify the data recevied from parent component
 - means we have destructure the props
 - You need to give each array item a key — a string or a number that uniquely identifies it among other items in that array

-g.
+d.
 Passing JSX as props: In this file we have fetch the data from parent to child and farther passing JSX
     from child it means passing JSX as props
 - to fetch the data from parent to children just do {children} or {props.children} -- Profile.jsx